ibm-developer/generator-nodeserver/README.md

 #### Prompting

-The generator presently prompts only for project name and docker registry (i.e. target for IDT's 'bx dev deploy' command).
-Additional prompting is planned for Swagger as input to direct code generation and IBM Cloud services, including Cloudant, ObjectStore,AppID, and more.
+The generator presently prompts for project name and optional swagger json input to direct code generation.

+Additional prompting is planned for adding IBM Cloud services, including Cloudant, ObjectStore,AppID, and more.

 ## Pre-requisites